edge-cloud/www.edge-cloud.net/_posts/2014-02-14-deploy-wordpress-aws-opsworks.md

   </p>
 </div>

 AWS OpsWorks uses the configuration management tool <a href="https://www.chef.io/chef/" target="_blank">Chef</a> to configure the EC2 instances within each layer.
-For this it provides so-called Chef &#8220;recipes&#8221; that describe how server applications (such as Apache or MySQL) are managed and how they are to be configured.
+For this it provides so-called Chef "recipes" that describe how server applications (such as Apache or MySQL) are managed and how they are to be configured.
 These recipes describe a series of resources that should be in a particular state: packages that should be installed, services that should be running, or files that should be written.

 While AWS OpsWorks provides many useful recipes out of the box we want to add a few minor custom recipes.
 In particulare we will use two custom recipes which can be found at <a href="https://github.com/chriselsen/opsworks-cookbooks" target="_blank">https://github.com/chriselsen/opsworks-cookbooks</a>:

   * AWS-Ubuntu: Configure an AWS Opsworks Ubuntu image with a swap space.
-This is aimed at t1.micro instances to prevent &#8220;out of memory&#8221; issues.
+This is aimed at t1.micro instances to prevent "out of memory" issues.
   * WordPress: Configure WordPress via the wp-config.php file to interact with the MySQL server.
 It can be used for a fresh install or a restore from a Backup using BackWPup.
 The wp-config.php will be filled with the IP address and credentials to access the MySQL server.

-You don&#8217;t need to understand or even recreate these recipes.
+You don't need to understand or even recreate these recipes.
 I have provided them in a form that allows you to directly use them yourself.

 Within the Configuration Management section make sure the selected _Chef version_ is _11.4_ and that _Use custom Chef cookbooks_ is selected with _Yes_.
 Specify the _Repository type_ with _Git_ and the _Repository URL_ with _https://github.com/chriselsen/opsworks-cookbooks.git_ (See Figure 6).